rffrasca/PDFKeeper/README.md

 PDFKeeper integrates with a compatible, relational database management system to provide an upload, index, and search solution for PDF documents.

 ![Logo](https://github.com/rffrasca/PDFKeeper/blob/master/docs/Screenshot.png)

-NOTE: this screenshot is specific to versions 4.0.0 and above.
+Screenshot of main window in version 4.0.0 and above.

 ## Features
 * PDF documents are stored and indexed in a compatible, relational database where they can be searched by String, Author, Subject, Author and Subject, Date Added, and by querying all documents.